-synthesize child development research with principles and practices for early childhood teaching to create early learning environments that are respectful, supportive, and challenging for all children, from infancy through adolescence.
+- synthesize child development research with principles and practices for early childhood teaching to create early learning environments that are respectful, supportive, and challenging for all children, from infancy through adolescence. - · design inclusive, culturally and linguistically appropriate learning environments, based on child development, child observations, family information and knowledge of culturally diverse child rearing practices.

-- design inclusive, culturally and linguistically appropriate learning environments, based on child development, child observations, family information and knowledge of culturally diverse child rearing practices. - incorporate strategies for building respectful, reciprocal family and community relationships in order to support families with their children's development and learning. - assess children's learning through observation, documentation, and interpretation, using results to guide curriculum and teaching strategies. - recommend developmentally appropriate and culturally relevant approaches to teaching and learning that include respectful, supportive relationships with children and families, and curriculum that support foundational skills and concepts in language, math, science, art, and social relationships. - demonstrate practices that maintain standards of health, nutrition, and safety in group care early childhood settings. - apply ethical standards of behavior accepted by the profession of early childhood education. - 1.
-Meet the A.A.-T./A.S.-T. degree requirements for transfer. - 2.
-Complete the following.
+- incorporate strategies for building respectful, reciprocal family and community relationships in order to support families with their children's development and learning. - assess children's learning through observation, documentation, and interpretation, using results to guide curriculum and teaching strategies. - recommend developmentally appropriate and culturally relevant approaches to teaching and learning that include respectful, supportive relationships with children and families, and curriculum that support foundational skills and concepts in language, math, science, art, and social relationships. - demonstrate practices that maintain standards of health, nutrition, and safety in group care early childhood settings. - apply ethical standards of behavior accepted by the profession of early childhood education. - 1.
+Meet the A.A.-T./A.S.-T. degree requirements for transfer.
+2. Complete the following.

-C D 10G Child Development (The Early Years) also listed as PSYC 10G 4
+Child Development (The Early Years) also listed as PSYC 10G 4

-C D 10H Child Growth and Development (Middle Childhood and Adolescence) also listed as PSYC 10H 4
+Child Growth and Development (Middle Childhood and Adolescence) also listed as PSYC 10H 4

-C D 12 Child, Family and Community Interrelationships 4
+Child, Family and Community Interrelationships 4

-C D 50 Principles and Practices of Teaching
+Principles and Practices of Teaching

 Young Children 4

-C D 51A Basic Student Teaching Practicum 5
+Basic Student Teaching Practicum 5

-C D 52 Observation and Assessment of Children 4
+Observation and Assessment of Children 4

-C D 54 Curriculum for Early Childhood Programs 4
+Curriculum for Early Childhood Programs 4

-C D 64 Health, Safety, and Nutrition for the
+Health, Safety, and Nutrition for the

 Young Child 4

-C D 68 Teaching in a Diverse Society 4
+Teaching in a Diverse Society 4

-Major Early Childhood Education for Transfer 37

-Transfer GE CSU GE or IGETC for

-CSU pattern (47-61 units)

-Electives CSU-transferrable elective courses required

-when the major units plus transfer GE units

-total is less than 90

-Total Units Required .90
+also listed as PSYC 10G Child Growth and Development (Middle Childhood and Adolescence) also listed as PSYC 10H Child, Family and Community Interrelationships Principles and Practices of Teaching Young Children Basic Student Teaching Practicum Observation and Assessment of Children Curriculum for Early Childhood Programs Health, Safety, and Nutrition for the Young Child